4GeeksAcademy/master-javascript-programming-exercises/exercises/147.2-ObjectToArray/README.md

   hasPets : false
 }
 ```

-Function's return value (output):
+## Expected output 1:

 ```Js
 ['Krysten', 33, false]
 ```

+## 💡 Hint:

-Note that the input may have a different number of keys and values than the given sample.
++ Note that the input may have a different number of keys and values than the given sample.
 E.g. it should also handle an input like:

+# Example input 1:

 ```Js
 {